Temasys/SkylinkJS/README.md

 ```

 ##### Issues faced with script encoding
-For older versions of Skylink with encoding issues, it is recommended for you to add the `charset` property to the `<script>` element referencing our code.
+If you are facing any encoding issues, it is recommended for you to add the `charset` property to the `<script>` element referencing our code.
 The encoding to use is `UTF-8`.
 ```
 <script src="//cdn.temasys.com.sg/skylink/skylinkjs/latest/skylink.complete.min.js" charset="UTF-8"></script>
 ```